SimonsZheng/MISR/README.md

 ### Simulation

 To reproduce the results for the simulation study in the paper, the files in should be implemented.
-For example, to obtain the results for model 1)
+For example, to obtain the results for model 1) and distributional setting 1), run the following command:

+    python3 midr_demo.py --model=1 --scenario=1 --latent_dim=1